OrlandoMatteo/ProgrammingForIot/Training/Intro/Intro.md

 # Exercise 2

-Now try to use both this method to write a Python script that give as output your nam, your age and your birthday in this way:
+Now try to use both this method to write a Python script that give as output your name, your age and your birthday in this way:

 ```
 My name is Python and I'm 30 years old, I was born the 20/02/1991